ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 # Proprietary licenses

--   They include a list of what the user can do; what is not listed is implicitly excluded.
+-   A list of what the user can do; what is not listed is implicitly excluded.

 -   They do not always allow the user to obtain a copy of the source code; when this is provided, it is usually only for *reading* and *verification*.